GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/providers.rst

   following Python's convention.
 * Global objects like masks or tables affecting all the extensions.

-# TODO: Point "Data Container" to the API

 Each extension, in turn, is an instance of a Data Container, keeping important metadata (e.g., a FITS HDU's header) and the main data for the extension (e.g., the data for a SCI extension, on Gemini data), along with any other associated data